-Funding in this component is used to replace laundry room dryers upon failure or nonreparability.
-These industrially-used units suffer wear and tear primarily to the heating elements, thermostats and control panels.
 Funding in this component is used to replace washing machines in laundry rooms upon failure or non-reparability, on a reactive basis.
 Washers are currently replaced with a front-loading machine.

-UNITED LAGUNA WOODS MUTUAL 2023 RESERVE EXPENDITURES GENERAL SERVICES
+UNITED LAGUNA WOODS MUTUAL 2024 RESERVE FUND EXPENDITURES GENERAL SERVICES